tobyweston/flakeless/README.md

 ### Installing

-Add the following lines to your build.sbt (click on the build passing link above to get the version number)
+Add the following lines to your build.sbt (click on the 'build passing' link above to get the version number)

     resolvers += "Sonatype Repo" at "http://oss.sonatype.org/content/groups/public/"